cosmic-explorer/ce-it-infrastructure/README.md

 # Cosmic Explorer IT Infrastructure

 This repository contains the resources and documentation necessary to set up the collaboration cyberinfrastructure used by Cosmic Explorer.
-We deploy three primary services:
+We deploy four primary services:

  * An instance of [COmanage Registry](https://www.internet2.edu/products-services/trust-identity/comanage/) to allow people to sign up to Cosmic Explorer and for the provisioning of associated services.